mattias800/ai-snes-gpt5/docs/HEADLESS.md

 This repository includes a simple headless runner to execute the emulator for a number of frames and dump a PNG screenshot of the main screen buffer using pngjs.

+APU shim (env-gated)
+- To aid development without a full SPC700, you can enable a minimal APU shim via environment flags.
+These only affect behavior when explicitly enabled; by default, nothing changes.
+  - SMW_APU_SHIM=1: enable the shim.
+  - SMW_APU_SHIM_UNBLANK=0|1: if 1 (default), the shim clears forced blank and enables BG1 after the initial handshake.
+  - SMW_APU_SHIM_TILE=0|1: if 1 (default), the shim injects a small BG1 tile and a red palette entry to guarantee a visible pixel for CI and debugging.

+These flags are intended only for development and automated verification with a commercial ROM; the rest of the tests are independent and deterministic.

 Requirements
 - Node.js (ESM-enabled; this repo sets "type": "module").
 - devDependencies installed (pnpm i / npm i).
 The runner uses: